 Cades Cove Vehicle-Free Days

 Cyclists and pedestrians now have the chance to enjoy Cades Cove without having to share the road with cars!
-Starting June 17, Cades Cove will be closed to vehicles every Wednesday through September 30.
-The Vehicle-Free Wednesdays give pedestrians and cyclists a whole day to explore Cades Cove without congested areas interfering with their experiences.
+Starting May 5, Cades Cove will be closed to vehicles every Wednesday through September 1.
+The vehicle-free Wednesdays give pedestrians and cyclists a whole day to explore Cades Cove without congested areas interfering with their experiences.
 The initiative will also allow staff and volunteers to better support visitor programs instead of focusing on traffic management.
 The park said that mobility-assisted devices will also be welcomed on the vehicle-free days.

 Why Vehicle-Free Wednesdays?

 In previous years, Cades Cove has been closed to vehicles on Wednesday and Saturday mornings until 10 a.m. from May until late September.
 The idea for the full-day vehicle closure came about because of the congested parking areas and disruption of visitor services associated with those vehicle-free periods.
 Park officials gathered feedback from more than 2,000 people from 37 different states, and 60% were supportive of vehicle-free Wednesdays, 20% were opposed, and 15% wanted closures on Saturday mornings to continue but were still supportive of the full-day closures.